White-lored tyrannulet: Distribution and habitat

 The white-lored tyrannulet has a disjunct distribution.
 By far the larger of its two ranges encompasses almost the entire Amazon Basin.
 It stretches from the base of the Andes of Colombia, Ecuador, Peru and Bolivia east through southern and eastern Venezuela, the Guianas, and almost the entire northern half of Brazil.
 The species is also found along the southeastern Brazilian coast from Alagoas and Bahia south to Rio de Janeiro state.
 The white-lored tyrannulet inhabits tropical lowland evergreen forest.
 It favors the canopy but apparently is more abundant at edges such as along watercourses, lakes, and openings caused by fallen trees.
 In Colombia it often occurs in terra firme forest and in Brazil in várzea forest.
 In elevation it ranges from sea level to 1000 m in Brazil, to 500 m in Colombia, 600 m in Ecuador, 1000 m in Peru, and 950 m in Venezuela.

 Behavior

 Movement

 The white-lored tyrannulet is a year-round resident throughout its range.

 Feeding

 The white-lored tyrannulet's behavior is much like that of a vireo (Vireonidae).
 It feeds almost exclusively on arthropods though details are lacking.
 It usually forages singly or in pairs in the forest canopy and often joins mixed-species feeding flocks.
 It takes prey by gleaning from leaves, twigs, and stems while perched, sometimes hanging to reach them.
 It also feeds by short upward flutter flights and by briefly hovering.

 Breeding

 The white-lored tyrannulet's breeding biology is almost completely unknown.
-The only data point to its breading season including December in Peru.
+The only data point to its breeding season including December in Peru.